khalti/docs.khalti.com/content/getting-started.md

 #### 7. Failed

-Normally, a successful transaction at least three changes of states initiate, confirm and complete.
+Normally, a successful transaction has at least three changes of states initiate, confirm and complete.
 A client first initiates and then confirms payment while the server finally verifies it and the payment process is completed.

 ## 3. Test integration
 Now that you know how Khalti payment works.
 Its time to integrate it into your system.